Constitution of the BMW Motorrad Club Central

 2.3.
 The Committee shall meet at least ten times each year at a venue determined by the Committee.
 Two-thirds of the Committee present in person shall represent a quorum.
 Any member of the Committee who does not attend two consecutive meetings without valid reason shall be deemed to have resigned from the Committee.

 2.4.
 Any resolution or business requiring a vote shall be passed by a simple majority of Committee members present by show of hands.
-In the event of a tie in the voting, the Chairperson shall be entitled to a casting vote, in addition to his or her ordinary vote.
+In the event of a tie in the voting, the President shall be entitled to a casting vote, in addition to his or her ordinary vote.

 2.5.
 Nominations to the Committee shall be made in writing and signed by the named Proposer, a named Seconder and include the written consent by the Nominee and handed to the Secretary at the Annual General Meeting.
 Each valid nomination form will be accepted by signature of an office-bearer of the Club before election may take place.
 Only persons who have been members of the Club in good standing for at least six months before the date of the Annual General Meeting may be nominated.